 A configuration bitstream is generated in ACE by selecting the appropriate configuration interface.
 The configuration mode of the FPGA is controlled via mode select pins on the configuration interface of the FPGA.
 These pins can be driven via hardware on the board or by another device such as a CPLD.
-The user has the option to generate an encrypted and authenticated bitstream.
-If this feature is used, the Speedster7t device first secures the hardware and then authenticates and decrypts the bitstream before programming the FPGA fabric.
+The option exists to generate an encrypted and authenticated bitstream.
+If this feature is used, the Speedster7t FPGA first secures the hardware and then authenticates and decrypts the bitstream before programming the FPGA fabric.